Frequently asked questions.

 • SanDisk 512GB & 64GB Extreme Pro CFexpress memory cards in each camera

-• Lenovo Laptop Computer with 14-inch screen loaded with Adobe Lightroom
+• Dell XPS 9530 Laptop Computer loaded with Adobe Lightroom Classic

 • Samsung T7 1TB & T3 500GB portable SSD external hard drives